Instructor: Donna Watson

 ABOUT THE INSTRUCTOR

-DONNA WATSON is a mixed media painter and collage artist.
+DONNA WATSON has been a mixed media painter and collage artist for 35 years.
 Her works have been accepted into numerous juried national and international exhibitions and she has received many awards.
 Donna is president emeritus of the National Watercolor Society and the Northwest Watercolor Society.
-She has signature membership in the American Watercolor Society and the National Watercolor Society.
-Donna has extensive experience as a workshop instructor and juror all over the United States and Canada.
-Her works have been published in numerous art magazines, including American Artist and The Artist’s Magazine.
-Her works have also been published in books including MASTERS COLLAGE: Major Works by Leading Artists (Lark) and The Pulse of Mixed Media (Northlight Books) in which her paintings and words were included.
+She has signature memberships in the American Watercolor Society and the National Watercolor Society.
+Donna has extensive experience as a juror and workshop instructor all over the United States, Canada, Australia and New Zealand.
+Her works have been widely published in art magazines like American Artist and The Artist’s Magazine.
+Her works have also been published in books including Masters Collage: Major Works by Leading Artists (Lark) and The Pulse of Mixed Media (Northlight Books) in which her paintings and words were included.
 Her works have also been published in 100 Artists of the Northwest (Schiffer) and Storytelling with Collage by Roxanne Evans Stout.
 Most recently, her paintings have been included in the book Cold Wax Medium by Rebecca Crowell and Jerry McLaughlin.

 Visit Donna Watson's website

 Current MAC Members: $207

 Non-members: $230 plus a $45 non-member registration fee